MartynaSolt/oddam-w-dobre-rece/README.md

+# About app

+Oddam w dobre ręce is page, where you can give things back to those who need them more.
+Page is built with Create React App.
+**Unfortunately, IT'S NOT RESPONSIVE YET, so it's best to view it zoomed out to 65-70%.**

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).